guardian/mobile-save-for-later/docs/testing/save-for-later.md

 1) Mobile credentials from [Janus](https://janus.gutools.co.uk/login)
 2) Follow the authentication flow as outlined at the [top](#setting-up-oauth-flow)

-* Go to `src/main/scala/com/gu/sfl/local/LocalServer.scala`
-* Select the drop down menu to the left of the run button and select `LocalServer` under run configurations
+* Go to the drop down menu between the build and play button and select `Edit Configurations`
-* Then choose `Edit Configurations`
 * Add the following environment variables:
   `App=mobile-save-for-later;IdentityApiHost=https://id.code.dev-guardianapis.com;IdentityOktaAudience=https://profile.code.dev-theguardian.com/;IdentityOktaIssuerUrl=https://profile.code.dev-theguardian.com/oauth2/aus3v9gla95Toj0EE0x7;Stage=CODE;SavedArticleLimit=100`
+* Press the green play button
 * Follow the same steps as above for testing the GET and POST endpoints by changing the host to `http://127.0.0.1:8080`